VictorCodebase/FSW_mobile/README.md

 simulator/emulator or attach a mobile device.
 This template supports desktop development by disabling integrations like AdMob for desktop.

+**Contributions and collaborations are more than welcome**

+# Development

+To run the app in debug mode:

+    flutter run

+# Template Readme:

 ## Code organization